Dorothy Lucille Adkins was

 check your card in the window to let him know if you wanted 25, 50, 75 or

 100 pounds of ice.
-The City Service Oil Company had closed their plant
+When City Service Oil Company closed their plant

 next to Texaco.
-Emory bought one of their lease houses and moved it to the
+Emory bought one of their lease houses for $400.00.

 Dorothy became very ill at this time and was ailing for